BugCrush/New_Tab/README.md

 This is a personalized and customizable template for a New Tab since most of the new tabs in various browsers are total BS.

 ## Features:
-  1. DIGITAL CLOCK
+  1. DIGITAL CLOCK                      ✔️
-  2. CALENDER
+  2. CALENDER                           ✔️
   3. SHORTCUTS (Customizable)
-  4. WEATHER MONITOR
+  4. WEATHER MONITOR                    ✔️
   5. NEWS FEED
   6. BACKGROUND IMAGE (Customizable)
-  7. GOOGLE APPS
+  7. GOOGLE APPS                        ✔️
   8. GOOGLE IMAGES REVERSE SEARCH
-  9. DARK MODE TOGGLER

 ## Technologies Used: